 Finding out you have picked up the wrong luggage from the carousel when you reach your destination is one of the more common travel mishaps and can lead to a stressful time.

-Our top 7 tips will help to ensure that your luggage is easily discernible from
+Our top 7 tips will help to ensure that your luggage is easily discernible from you fellow travelers.

 1. Choose colourful luggage.